radtriste/kogito-pipelines/docs/jenkins.md

     * [Generate only specific repositories](#generate-only-specific-repositories)
     * [Generate all](#generate-all)

+We use [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin) to create the different Kogito jobs

+## Structure

+### Seed job structure

 ## Folder Structure

     .
     ├── .jenkins                # repository jenkins folder
-    │   ├── dsl                 # dsl script files to generate jobs for the repository │   │   ├── jobs            # contains the jobs for the current branch to be generated │   │   └── scripts         # scripts for dsl jobs │   └── tests               # tests for Jenkinsfiles
+    │   ├── dsl                 # dsl script files to generate jobs for the repository │   │   ├── Jenkinsfile.seed # Main entry point for generation of the jobs
+    │   │   ├── jobs.groovy     # contains the jobs for the current branch to be generated
+    │   │   └── scripts         # scripts for dsl jobs
+    │   └── tests               # tests for Jenkinsfiles
     ├── dsl                     # main folder for seed job generation and configuration of Kogito jobs